wcrichter/pharma-student-api/readme.md

 As a medical professional or pharmacist, I desire the ability to search for patients by last name so that I can view basic a patient's demographic and medical conditions.

+* Related to this user story's request we realized we wanted functionality to get a patient by their unique id. (done)

 ### DAL

 - `getPatients()`